Fritz (company)

-AVM is a consumer electronics company founded in 1986 in Berlin, Germany.
-The company produces communications, networking devices such as DSL, ISDN, Wireless and VoIP products.
-It had sales of €580 million in 2020 with 840 employees.
+FRITZ!
+GmbH (known as AVM GmbH until July 2025) is a consumer electronics company founded in 1986 in Berlin, Germany.
+The company produces communications, networking devices such as DSL, ISDN, wireless and VoIP products.

+It had sales of €620 million in 2022 with 880 employees achieving an estimated profit between €80 and €90 million.
 It is well known for its popular FRITZ!Box series.

 Products

-AVM is the most popular producer for consumer and home networking products in Germany.
+FRITZ! is the most popular producer for consumer and home networking products in Germany.
 The company has a share of around 50 percent of the German market for routers for private users.
-It sells DSL and Cable routers, WLAN and other networking products:
+It sells DSL and cable routers, WLAN and other networking products: